 Philosophy of the Department of Marketing PhD Program

 The PhD program in business administration with a specialization in marketing is designed to produce collegial scholars for academic careers in research, teaching, and service at universities.
 A strong emphasis is placed on research and a collaborative research environment.
 The department has a (1) state-of-the-art behavioral research lab housed in the Business Education Complex where faculty and students can conduct their research and (2) a large undergraduate student subject pool used for academic research studies.
 Doctoral students receive opportunities to participate in research projects beginning during their first semester of the program and continue to work closely with fellow doctoral students and faculty members on various research projects targeted for conference and journal publication while they are in the program.

 Overview of the Program

 The program is year-round (fall, spring, and summer) for full-time study.
-The program consists of 24 semester hours of major marketing course work, 15 semester hours of elective coursework, and 12 semester hours of ''common body of knowledge" course work covering all other business disciplines (may be waived with an approved master's degree).
 Students should plan on spending two academic years (fall and spring) to complete course work and devote summer terms to advance their research with fellow doctoral students and faculty members.
-Upon completion of major marketing course work, students must pass a written comprehensive (qualifying) exam of major marketing coursework Upon completion of 24 semester hours of major marketing coursework, 15 semester hours of approved elective coursework and 12 semester hours of "common body of knowledge" coursework, students must pass an oral exam.
+Upon completion of major marketing course work, students must pass a written comprehensive (qualifying) exam and an oral exam.
 Each PhD candidate is also required to design, implement, and complete an original dissertation under the supervision of a marketing faculty member.
-Overall, the PhD program normally requires four years to complete.